wzhdard/spring-boot-realworld-example-app/README.md

 - **Installed Version**: The version of the package that is currently installed.
 - **Fixed Version**: The version of the package that contains the fix for the vulnerability.
 - **Description**: A brief description of the vulnerability.

+## Trivy Scan Summary Report

+The Trivy scan summary report provides an overview of the scan results, including the library, vulnerabilities, misconfigurations, and secrets found during the scan.
+The summary report helps to quickly identify and address potential security issues in the project.

+### Summary Report Format

+The summary report includes the following information:

+- **Library**: The name of the library or package being scanned.
+- **Vulnerabilities**: A list of vulnerabilities found in the library, including their severity levels and descriptions.
+- **Misconfigurations**: Any misconfigurations detected during the scan, along with their severity levels and descriptions.
+- **Secrets**: Any secrets or sensitive information found during the scan, along with their descriptions.

+The summary report is generated and displayed in the GitHub Actions output, providing a comprehensive view of the security status of the project.